 The Graduate Academic Caucus (GAC) is a committee that draws together dedicated student representatives from each department/school to coordinate responses to the academic issues of our growing student body.
 Representatives serve as direct links between students, departments and the GSA, while also ensuring that the academic needs of graduate students are represented and conveyed to Carleton’s Senate and university administration.

 GAC meets every other month starting in early October.
 Every member of the GSA has speaking rights at GAC meetings, and every department is allocated 2 voting seats for graduate students.
 Typically, these seats are filled by the graduate student representatives on departmental boards as well as faculty boards.

 Interested in joining the Caucus?
 Just fill out the form

 If there is an issue that you would like to raise at GAC, contact the VP Academic (email@example.com).

 The International Student Committee recognizes the unique challenges international students face studying at Carleton.
 The committee organizes to face those challenges, and creates social events.
 The priorities of the committee are set by its members, and it is open to all graduate students.
 If you would like to get involved in ISC, email the VP Finance (firstname.lastname@example.org).

 The Consent Culture Committee is determined to raise awareness about and prevent sexual violence on campus.
 If you’re passionate about creating consent culture and ending sexual violence, join the consent culture committee!
 Email the VP Operations (email@example.com) for more info.

 Political Action Committee (PAC)

 PAC meets on a regular basis determined by the committee.
-If you would like to get involved in PAC, email the VP External (firstname.lastname@example.org).
+If you would like to get involved in PAC follow the link to our sign up form, or email the VP External (firstname.lastname@example.org).

 Organizational Review Committee